seonWKim/hdtm-document/docs/tutorial-roles/toastmaster.md

 Now return the control back to the president(or chairperson if the president is not present)

-> I now return control back to our president
+> I now return control back to our president.

-Well done 🎉🎉🎉